How Isometric charges for certification

 Pricing tiers are set annually and take effect on January 1.

-Isometric’s single verification fee covers everything—including VVB costs.
+Isometric’s single certification fee covers everything—including VVB costs.

 No annual account fees, secondary transaction fees, or retirement fees.